Standards and regulations relating to network assets

 The impact of our company's operations on the social and natural environment is of particular significance in the case of new-build overhead line projects.
 The projects are implemented under the latest European standards PN-EN 50341 on designing overhead power lines.
 We respect all legal acts applicable in Poland in the fields of environmental protection, spatial planning and management, property management, construction law, etc.

-The standards applied in designing and building new lines ensure a high level of operational dependability of lines, a high level of public security, and minimise line impact on the environment.
-In order to limit tree clearance in forest areas, we follow the practice of running line wires over the forest, owing to which tree clearance can be limited to small areas – only to accommodate pylon sites.
+The standards applied in designing and building new lines ensure a high level of operational reliability of lines, a high level of public security, and minimise line impact on the environment.
+In forest areas, we follow the practice of running line wires over the forest, owing to which tree clearance can be limited to small areas – exclusively to accommodate pylon sites.

 For the construction of any line, it is necessary to obtain a decision on environmental conditions, according to which wires or pylons are marked with features visible to birds (representations of predatory birds on lighting arresters or diverter spirals suspended from wires).
 In compliance with the applicable law, lines are also marked as aviation obstructions.

-Devices, instruments and systems installed at substations also meet the requirements of the European standards, which ensures a high level of their operational dependability.
+Devices, instruments and systems installed at substations also meet the requirements of the European standards, which ensures a high level of their operational reliability.
 Solutions are also used which reduce the environmental impact of an electrical substation, including the natural environment.
-Each network transformer installed is equipped with an oil tray preventing oil spillage into the environment in the event of failure.
+Each network transformer installed is equipped with an oil tray protecting the environment from oil spillage in the event of failure.